srobo/recurring-tasks/README.md

 [![CircleCI](https://circleci.com/gh/srobo/recurring-tasks.svg?style=svg)](https://circleci.com/gh/srobo/recurring-tasks)

-A collection of recurring tasks associated with Student Robotics' events
+A collection of recurring tasks associated with Student Robotics' events.

 Each file represents a single task, and will become a single ticket in a task tracking system.